Tommy12356F/kanewilliamson_portfolio/README.md

 Understanding `position: relative` vs `absolute` took time, especially in the timeline section.
 It looked magical at first, but breaking it down line by line helped a lot.

-The news feed was another major challenge.
-Dealing with external data, fetch requests, and handling failed loads was new territory.
-Seeing it finally work felt extremely rewarding.

 Debugging JavaScript errors — especially `null` selector errors — taught me the importance of script placement and DOM loading order.